Trajectory Design and Power Control for Multi-UAV Assisted Wireless Networks: A Machine Learning Approach

 \subsection{Trajectory Design and Power Control of UAVs}

-Fig.~\ref{convergence2} characterizes the convergence of the proposed algorithm.
-In each trial, the maximum number of iteration is set to 5000.
-It can be observed that the proposed algorithm converges after 12 trials.
-At the initial time slot of iteration within each trial, the UAVs are deployed at the same position, hence the instantaneous transmit rates are the same at the beginning of each trial.
-It can also be observed that each UAV is capable of carrying out the right action for improving its instantaneous transmit rate in an iterative manner and learn from its mistakes.
-In this case, the instantaneous transmit rate is increased, as the number of iterations is increased.
+Fig.~\ref{convergence2} characterizes the throughput vs the number of training episodes.
+It can be observed that the UAVs are capable of carrying out their actions in an iterative manner and learn from their mistakes for improving the throughput.
+When three UAVs are employed, convergence is achieved after about 45000 episodes, whilst 30000 more training episodes are required for convergence when the number of UAV is four.
+Additionally, the learning rate of 0.80 used for the multi-agent Q-learning model outperforms that of 0.60 and 0.70 in terms of the throughput.
+Although the model relying on a learning rate of 0.90 converges faster than other models, this model is more likely to converge to a sub-optimal $Q^{*}$ value, which leads to a lower throughput.

-Fig.~\ref{transmitrate} characterizes the instantaneous transmit rate with the movement derived from multi-agent Q-learning.
-The instantaneous transmit rate in the scenario that users remain static and the instantaneous transmit rate with the movement derived by the GAK-means are also illustrated as benchmarks.
+Fig.~\ref{transmitrate} characterizes the throughput with the movement derived from multi-agent Q-learning.
+The throughput in the scenario that users remain static and the throughput with the movement derived by the GAK-means are also illustrated as benchmarks.
 It can be observed that the instantaneous transmit rate decreases as time elapses.
 This is because the users are roaming during each time slot.
 At the initial time slot, the users (namely the people who tweet) are flocking together around Oxford Street in London, but after a few hundred seconds, some of the users move away from Oxford Street.
 In this case, the density of users is reduced, which affects the instantaneous sum of the transmit rate.